Zelin-Wu/Zelin-Wu.github.io/_pages/cv.md

 {% include base_path %}

-The pdf version of my CV can be found on  this link (Not available yet).
+The pdf version of my CV can be found at this link (Not available yet).

 Education
 ======
-* Ph.D in Applied Mathematics/ Scientific Machine Learning, Looking for a position
 * M.S. in Mathematics, University of Bonn, 2026(Expected)
 * B.S. in Mathematics, Southern University of Science and Technology, 2024
 * BISP Exchange, University of California, Berkeley, 2023